-Limited goslings may be available near the end of April until the end of May 2020 and they will be posted on our facebook page at that time.
+Limited day old goslings may be available near the end of April/May through to July and they will be posted on our Facebook page at that time.
 We are not taking pre-orders on goslings.

 Our matriarch pair of African geese did well at the Interior Provincial Exhibition in 2016.
 We won Champion goose!

 The African goose originated from the wild Asian Swan Goose of China.
 African geese are also quite a bit heavier than Chinese, and are better known for their docile temperaments.
 They are a beautiful goose and are very active foragers of grasses and weeds.
 They are good egg producers with above average fertility.
 The mature African goose has a large knob attached to its forehead, which requires several years to develop.
 Ganders are taller with a more pronounced dewlap, while the females are shorter and stockier, with larger keels or lobes.